'I cannot win': Leo Molloy quits mayoral bid as new poll reveals slump

 Lord said the size of the poll and number of undecided voters was disappointing and he is comfortable with his campaign and the support he is getting in the community.

-The poll was conducted between August 3-11 and found 45 per cent did not know who they would support.
+The poll was conducted between August 3-11 and found 45 per cent did not know who they would support, although this dropped to 29 per cent when the initially undecided voters were given a list of mayoral candidates to choose from.
 It has a margin of error of plus or minus 4.4 per cent.
 Just one in three Aucklanders voted at the Auckland Council elections in 2019.

 The elections are set down for October 8.
 Voting papers will be sent out to people on the electoral roll between September 16-21.